 Talking of bars, insurers can refuse to pay a claim if you were under the influence of alcohol or illegal drugs at the time of the incident.

 Save money on student travel insurance

 Probably the easiest way to cut the cost of your student travel insurance is to compare prices.
-MoneySupermarket's free independent comparison service can help you to find the best policy at the best price - all within minutes.
+MoneySuperMarket’s free independent comparison service can help you find the best policy, at the best price, within minutes.

 Student travel insurance can cost less than £10 for a single trip in Europe.
-But remember that the cheapest policy is not necessarily the best as the cover could be patchy, or the claim limits could be low.
+But remember that the cheapest policy is not necessarily the best.
+The cover on offer could be patchy or the claim limits could be low.
 It’s also worth finding out about the excess, which is the amount you have to pay towards each claim.
 You often pay a lower premium if you agree to a higher excess.
 But if you can’t afford the excess, why bother with the insurance?

 Tips for a successful trip

 Visit your GP as soon as possible so that you can become familiar with any jabs or stock up on malaria tablets.

 If you are taking any prescribed medicine with you, make sure it is legal in the countries you plan to visit.
 Always keep it safe and in its original packaging.

 Book your accommodation for at least the first night to give you time to familiarise yourself with your new surroundings.

 Stay away from drugs as the penalties for the possession or supply of drugs can be harsh in some countries.